Tiritibambix/ImaGUIck/README.md

 ## **License**

-This project is licensed under the MIT License.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- NonCommercial — You may not use the material for commercial purposes.

+For more information, visit: https://creativecommons.org/licenses/by-nc/4.0/

-ImageMagick's license can be found [HERE](https://github.com/tiritibambix/ImaGUIck/blob/main/LICENSE).
+**ImageMagick's** license can be found [HERE](https://github.com/tiritibambix/ImaGUIck/blob/main/LICENSE).